top of page

 You will be in charge of all things artistic pertaining to the production of your scene.
 You should make sure your production concept is obvious to the eye.
 Additionally, you will be in charge of the editing of your film.

-Think about what costumes and props each character needs.
+• Think about what costumes and props each character needs.
 You are also responsible for how props and scenery from the original will be incorporated into the scene.

 Promptbook Responsibilities:

-Cover (Theme Visual) on Canva (Due by end of class Tuesday, May 13th)
+• Cover (Theme Visual) on Canva (Due by end of class Monday, May 18th)

-Props list and props coordination (Due by end of class Wednesday, May 14th)
+• Props list and props coordination (Due by end of class Tuesday, May 19th)

-Costume Design and coordination (Due by end of class Thursday, May 15th)
+• Costume Design and coordination (Due by end of class Wednesday, May 20th)

 The Historian (2 per group):